 How to Draw Hands

 Then, measure 3/4 along the bottom and 1/3 from the top.
-Draw a curved line from the top left corner to the 1/3 line and a straight line from the 1/3 line down to the 3/4 line.
+Draw a curved line from the top left corner to the 1/3 point and a straight line from the 1/3 point down to the 3/4 point.

 Draw three curved lines on the three marks on the finger, roughly the same as the curve for the knuckles, but sloping down a little more on the left side.